NCAA asks US appeals court to block pay for student-athletes

 A lower court judge had declined to dismiss the lawsuit before it went to trial, prompting the NCAA to appeal.
 The three-judge panel did not indicate when it would rule.

-Willemin, arguing for the students, said the NCAA burdens athletes with rigid rules on gambling, earning outside income, free speech, even social media usage, while their school teams further restrict their choices by controlling their class schedule, study halls and at times even their college major.
+Willemin, arguing for the students, said the NCAA burdens athletes with rigid rules on gambling, earning outside income and free speech while their school teams further restrict their choices by controlling their class schedule, study halls and at times even their college major.
 The NCAA could loosen its grip on student-athletes and the case might go away, he suggested.

 “The NCAA has turned the idea of student-athlete on its head, even in non-revenue generating sports,” he said.
 “These are regulations the NCAA can change.
 They’ve chosen not to change them.”